jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 └─sdc1    8:33   0  1024G  0 part
 ```

+Create a backup directory on the file system as a mountpoint
+and mount the partition.

 ```bash
 sudo mkdir /backup
 sudo mount -t ext4 -o rw /dev/sdc1 /backup
 ```

+List the files, permissions and user/group ownership on the newly
+mounted device.
+Note that the group ownership is incorrect on the
+newly mounted filesystem.
+This is due to group IDs being different
+between the new and old system.

 ```bash {5-6}{numberLines: true}{outputLines: 2-7}
 ls -la /backup/